 We use the savings to apply towards other things they need to provide for a healthy upbringing.
 We also put away $100 per month to their respective 529 plans.
 It won’t pay for their entire college needs but should give them a good start, assuming they go to college.

 Having My Wife Go Without

-This is similar not having our kids go without something they need.
-I, of course, love my wife and while she is more than perfectly able to able to provide for anything she wants, it’s my job to make the things she needs or wants possible.
+This is similar to not having our kids go without something they need.
+I, of course, love my wife and while she is more than perfectly able to provide for anything she wants, it’s my job to make the things she needs or wants possible.